NicklasVraa/LiX/readme.md

 If this bundle is loaded, it will automatically fill in the metadata fields of the pdf, like the title, subject, keywords etc.

 ### Periodical <a name="periodical"></a>
 Add various elements relating to documents that are periodicals, like a newspaper.
+Should be called before `\begin{document}`.

 - `\cost{\$9.99}` \
   Add a price tag.